jon-cajacob/data-and-analytics/docs/intro.md

 Greetings!
 Welcome to this Wiki and Blog which is about **Data & Analytics with Power BI** from Microsoft.

 My name is Jon and I am a project leader for business intelligence and analytics projects at **DataVision** in Zurich, Switzerland.
 My daily job is to design and implement business intelligence and analytics solutions with **Microsoft Power BI** for a broad portfolio of customers from various different industries.
 My job allowed me to gain a deep understanding of what works well and what not, how best practice for robust solution design looks like and how to make an analytics project a success.
-With this Wiki and Blog, I want to share some of that knowledge.
+Having a Wiki or Blog was on my mind for a while and with this page I want to make it reality and share some of my knowledge.

 If you would like to connect & chat, please find my LinkedIn profile here: [<ins>LinkedIn Profile of Jon</ins>](https://www.linkedin.com/in/jon-cajacob-cfa-frm-4876857b/)